0 Views

 THE LIGHTHOUSE, PART 1

 My father carried me for miles already.
 It was snowing and the coldness was pinching our cheeks.
-He made a carry belt out of two old scarves, put it over his neck, and used it to carry me as I was too young and could not walk in the deep snow.
+He made a carry belt out of two old scarves, put it over his neck, and used it to hold me as I was too young and could not walk in the deep snow.

 "Daddy?", I said, "Can I have some water?".